-Davide has a tendency toward sinus infections when overtired, so I made sure to pack a steam inhaler and bottles of Tea Tree his freshman year.
+Davide has a tendency toward sinus infections when overtired, so I made sure to pack a warm steam inhaler and bottles of Tea Tree his freshman year.
 I also included a bottle of the wonderfully antiseptic Lemongrass for him to clean his dorm room, which happens to be one of his favorite essential oils.
 I though he might find the aroma a comforting reminder of home.

 Gianluca doesn’t have sinus issues, but he does share an apartment so I make sure his place is always supplied with bottles of liquid castile soap with essential oils for the shower, spray bottles with essential oils to wipe down surfaces and mist in the air.
 I still haven’t figured out a “no-partying-you’re-in-college-to-study” blend!